landlab/landlab/docs/source/user_guide/build_a_model.rst

 As noted in previous sections, Landlab is coded in an `object-oriented style
 <http://code.tutsplus.com/articles/python-from-scratch-object-oriented-programming--net-21476>`_.
-This means that we need to “instantiate” the various Landlab objects such as the grid and the components that we will use to store data and run the model.
+This means that we need to "instantiate" the various Landlab objects such as the grid and the components that we will use to store data and run the model.

 Note that most components require the grid object be passed to them as one of